msoeken/reversible-sota/README.md

 | -------------------- |
 | ![MPMCT](data/mpmct.png) |

-The MPMCT Library is a general form of the MCT library.
-The controls of the MPMCT gates could have not only positive polarity but also negative polarity.
-In this case, the target line value is inverted if all the positive control lines are set to ‘1’ and all the negative control lines  are set to ‘0’ .
+The MPMCT library is more general than the MCT library.
+The controls of the MPMCT gates cannot only have positive polarity but also negative polarity.
+In this case, the target line value is inverted if all the positive control lines are set to 1 and all the negative control lines are set to 0.

 ### STG (Single-target gates)